8 Opportunities For Accredited Investors

 3. Multifamily Syndication

 Real estate investments have been among the top options for accredited investors.
-The field is vast, with several opportunities to enter it.
+The field is vast, and there are several opportunities to enter it.

 Real estate syndication, particularly multifamily, is one way accredited investors have participated in real estate.